-Penalties incurred from filing taxes late are not only frustrating but costly for many U.S. taxpayers.
-The IRS will sometimes agree to an abatement of penalties resulting from late filing a tax return, tax deposit or other tax payment, but most taxpayers are unaware of this provision.
+Penalties incurred from filing taxes late or failing to pay taxes on time are not only frustrating but costly for many U.S. taxpayers.
+The IRS will sometimes agree to an abatement of these tax penalties, but most people are unaware of this provision.

 First-time non-compliant taxpayers can request penalty abatement (FTA).
-This request applies to some kinds of penalties in a single tax period but could end up saving some taxpayers considerable money in penalty fees.
-Individuals can request a FTA for failure to file or failure to pay penalties and businesses can also request a FTA for failing to file payroll taxes.
-Of course, the IRS does not forgive these penalties easily and each case must meet certain criteria.
+This request applies to certain kinds of penalties in a single tax period but could end up saving taxpayers considerable money in penalty fees.
+Individuals can request a FTA for failure to file or failure to pay penalties and businesses can also request it for failing to file payroll taxes.
+Of course, the IRS does not forgive these penalties easily.
 In order to qualify, the taxpayer must file their late taxes or have filed a valid extension.
 They also must have a three-year clean penalty history.
-If the IRS concludes that the taxpayer has demonstrated payment compliance, they may accept the request and abate the late-filing penalties.
+If the IRS concludes that the taxpayer has demonstrated payment compliance, they may accept the request and abate the penalties.

 Before filing for penalty abatement you'll need to be sure you qualify and are able to communicate a convincing argument to the IRS.
-For assistance, turn to JLG Tax Resolution.
+For assistance, turn to JLG Tax Help.
 We understand what types of situations will qualify a taxpayer for penalty abatement and can help you file the necessary paperwork.
-To learn more or discuss your circumstances, contact us at 559-303-5072 or request a consultation through our website.
+To learn more or discuss your circumstances, contact us at (559) 901-5011 or request a consultation through our website.